SciRuby/sciruby.com/source/_posts/2015-08-17-ruby-wrappers-for-symengine.markdown

 => "7/3 + (2/3)*1/(x*y) + (4/3)*x*y - x**2*y**2"
 ```
 ---
+## What I learned

-In the rest of the post, I would to summarise my work as a participant of [Google Summer of Code 2015](https://www.google-melange.com/gsoc/homepage/google/gsoc2015).
+In the rest of the post, I would like to summarise my work and what I learned as a participant of [Google Summer of Code 2015](https://www.google-melange.com/gsoc/homepage/google/gsoc2015).

 ## Pre-midterm Evaluations